zhaoyul/aposd-vs-clean-code/README.md

 * Very little need for debugging.
 After all, if you just saw everything working a minute or two ago, there's not much to debug.

 * A stream of reliable low level documentation, in the form of very small and isolated unit tests.
 Those tests describe the low level structure and operation of every facet of the system.
 If you want to know how to do something in the system, there are tests that will show you how.

 * A less coupled design which results from the fact that every small part of the system must be designed to be testable, and testability requires decoupling.

 * A suite of tests that you trust with your life, and therefore supports fearless refactoring.

 However, you asked me which of these advantages TDD might have over _your_ preferred method.
 That depends on how big you make those larger units you described.
 The important thing to me is to keep the cycle time short, and to prevents entanglements that block testability.

 It seem to me that working in small units that you immediately write tests for after the fact can give you all the above advantages, so long as you are very careful to test every aspect of the code you just wrote.
 I think a disciplined programmer could effectively work that way.
 Indeed, I think such a programmer would produce code that I could not distiguish from code written by another programmer following TDD.

 Above you suggested that bundling is to encourage design.
 I think encouraging design is a very good thing.
 My question for you is: Why do you think that TDD does not encourage design?
 My own experience is that design comes from strategic thought, which is independent of the tactical behavior of either TDD or Bundling.
 Design is taking one step back from the code and envisioning structures that address a larger set of constraints and needs.

 Once you have that vision in your head it seems to me bundling and TDD will yield similar results.

+**JOHN:**

+First, let me address the four advantages you listed for TDD:
+* Very little need for debugging?
+I think any form of unit testing can reduce debugging work, but not for the reason you suggested.
+The benefit comes because unit tests expose bugs earlier and in an environment where they are easier to track down.
+A relatively simple bug to fix in development can be very painful to track down in production.
+I'm not convinced by your argument that there's less debugging because "you just saw everything working a minute ago": it's easy to make a tiny change that exposes a really gnarly bug that has existed for a long time but hasn't yet been triggered.
+Hard-to-debug problems arise from the accumulated complexity of the system, not from the size of the code increments.
+* Low level documentation?
+I disagree: unit tests are a very poor form of documentation.
+Comments are a much more effective form of documentation, and you can put them right next to the relevant code.
+Searching through unit tests to figure out how a system works will be tedious and frustrating.
+* A less coupled design?
+Possibly, but I haven't experienced this myself.
+  It's not clear to me that designing for testability will produce the best design.
+* Enabling fearless refactoring?
+BINGO!
+This is the where almost all of the benefits from unit testing come from, and it is a really really big deal.

+I agree with your conclusion that TDD and bundling are about the same in terms of providing these benefits.

+Now let me explain why I think TDD is likely to result in bad designs.
+The fundamental problem with TDD is that it forces developers to work too tactically, in units of development that are too smalll; discourages design thinking.
+With TDD the basic unit of development is one test: first the test is written, then the code to make that test pass.
+However, the natural units for design are larger than this: a class or method, for example.
+These units correspond to multiple test cases.
+If a developer thinks only about the next test, they are only considering part of a design problem at any given time.
+It's hard to design something well if you don't think about the whole design problem at once.
+TDD explicitly prohibits developers from writing more code than is needed to pass the current test; this discourages the kind of strategic thinking needed for good design.

+TDD does not provide adequate guidance to encourage design.
+You mentioned the Red-Green-Refactor loop, which recommends refactoring after each step, but there's almost no guidance for refactoring.
+How should developers decide when and what to refactor?
+This seems to be left purely to their own "judgment".
+For example, if I am writing a method that requires multiple iterations of the TDD loop, should I refactor after every iteration (which sounds pretty tedious) or wait until after several iterations so that I can look at a bigger chunk of code when refactoring and hence be more strategic?
+Without guidance it will be tempting for developers to keep putting off refactoring.

+TDD is similar to the One Thing Rule we discsused earlier in that it is
+biased: it provides very strong and clear instructions pushing developers in one direction (in this case, acting tactically) with only vague guidance in the other direction (designing more strategically).
+As a result, developers are likely to err on the side of being too tactical.

+TDD guarantees that developers will initially write bad code.
+If you start writing code without thinking about the whole design problem, the first code you write will almost certainly be wrong.
+Design only happens after a bunch of bad code has accumulated.
+I watched your video on TDD, and you repeatedly wrote the wrong code, then fixed it later.
+If the developer refactors conscientiously (as you did) they can still end up with good code, but this works against human nature.
+With TDD, that bad code will actually work (there are tests to prove it!) and it's human nature not to want to change something that works.
+If the code I'm developing is nontrivial, I will probably have to accumulate a lot of bad code with TDD before I have enough code in front of me to understand what the design should have been.
+It will be very difficult for me to force myself to throw away all that work.

+It's easy for a developer to believe they are doing TDD correctly while working entirely tactically, layering on hack after hack with an occasional minor refactor, without ever thinking about the overall design.

+I believe that the bundling approach is superior to TDD because it focuses the development process around design: design first, then code, then write unit tests.
+Of course, refactoring will still be
+required: it's almost never possible to get the design right the first time.
+But starting with design will reduce the amount of bad code you write and get you to a good design sooner.
+It is possible to produce equally good designs with TDD; it's just harder and requires a lot more discipline.

+Now let me ask you a couple of questions.

+First, at a microscopic level, why on earth does TDD prohibit developers from writing more code than needed to pass the current test?
+How does enforcing myopia make systems better?

+Second, at a broader level, do you think TDD is likely to produce better designs than approaches that are more design-centric, such as the bundling approach I described?
+If so, can you explain why?